Contact

 8. Mobile optimization & responsiveness

-9. Internationalization & Multilingualism
+9. Internationalization & multi-language support

-10. Transaction costs & payment providers
+10. Transaction fees & payment providers

 12. SEO features & indexing